IBM/ibm-cloud-functions-message-hub-trigger/README.md

 OpenWhisk actions are stateless code snippets that can be invoked explicitly or in response to an event.
 In this demo, we are going to configure this action to be invoked in response to events fired by the `message-received-trigger`.

-To do this, we are going to create a rule, which maps triggers with actions.
-Once this rule is created, the `process-message` action will be executed whenever the `message-received-trigger` is fired in response to new messages being written to the Kafka queue.
+To do this, we are going to create a rule, which maps triggers to actions.
+Once this rule is created, the `process-message` action will be executed whenever the `message-received-trigger` is fired in response to new messages being written to the Kafka stream.

 ```bash
 wsk rule create log-message-rule message-received-trigger process-message